 To enter this high-end, speakeasy-style bar, patrons must ring an unmarked doorbell then wait for a server to greet and seat them.
 Though Bar Oldenhof serves all manners of drinks, it is famed for its superbly-crafted cocktails and extensive selection of premium spirits, including whiskies, jenevers and rums.
 The bar itself looks absolutely stunning and features two elegantly decorated levels furnished in dark woods and velvet.
 Bar Oldenhof regularly hosts whisky tasting sessions, where participants get to learn about the history of distilling while sampling famous Scottish tipple.

 This beach hut-style bar is almost completely surrounded by water and looks as though it was built entirely out of driftwood (in a good way).
 Due to its incredible location and stunning waterside terraces, Hannekes Boom attracts a lot of footfall during the warmer months of the year and easily ranks among the most popular summer hangouts in the city centre.
-Although it is quite difficult to spot, the bar is within walking distance from Centraal Station and accessible via a scenic waterside footpath that trails past Amsterdam Central Library
+Although it is quite difficult to spot, the bar is within walking distance from Centraal Station and accessible via a scenic waterside footpath that trails past Amsterdam Central Library, Sea Palace and NEMO.

 This down-to-earth pub has plenty to offer anyone searching for a peaceful spot to enjoy an afternoon beer in central Amsterdam.
 Even though it is located right next to the busiest shopping street in the city, Kalverstraat, it usually remains relatively quiet compared to other nearby watering holes and has a distinctive, old-time charm that’s difficult to find elsewhere in the centre of town.
 Rather than handing out menus, the Pilsner Club displays its selection of beers, spirits and snacks on chalkboards at the back of its lounge and lets customers order from their tables.